 1. She understands that preparation comes before promotion.
 (2:12) Esther spent a year in preparation for presentation to the king.
 Why?
-Because before God promotes us to places of influence He prepares us, often through trials, tears, past failures, and poor decisions.
+Because before God promotes us to places of influence He prepares us.

 Before our message comes the mess and before our testimonies of His grace come the tests.
 We grow personally and spiritually from the culmination of life’s experiences, missteps and all.

 3. She is willing to take advice.
 (2:15).
-Yes, it is hard to swallow our pride and admit when we need outside counsel (especially when it is to correct problems we created).
-However, it was outside counsel that catapulted Esther to prominence and it is the willingness to be mentored, taught or corrected that will promote us from mediocrity to greatness.
+Yes, it’s hard to swallow our pride and admit when we need help (especially when it’s to correct problems we created).
+However, it was outside counsel that catapulted Esther to prominence and it is our willingness to be mentored, taught or corrected that will promote us from mediocrity to greatness.

-5. She refuses to play the victim or wait for others to save her.
-Instead, she assesses her reality, determines the changes she desires, devises a doable plan then takes inspired action daily.
+5. She refuses to play the victim.
+Instead, she assesses her reality, determines what changes need to be made then creates and implements a doable plan.
 (4:16).
-Esther didn’t play the damsel in distress with dreams of a knight in shining armor riding in to save her and her people.
-She looked at the situation, created a strategy and took daily action to get her desired results.
+Esther didn’t play the damsel in distress hoping for a knight in shining armor to save her and her people.
+She looked at the situation, created a strategy and took action to get her desired results.

-8. She follows through (Ch.
+8. She follows through.
+(Ch.
 7) Esther saw her plan to save her people through to completion.
-It is easy to start projects and only to quit in the middle.

 It’s easy to start projects and only to quit in the middle which generally leaves us frustrated.